 5. Goldsworthy Line / Lover’s Lane

 This peaceful little spot is located in the Presidio.
 The logs are part of an art installation by Andy Goldsworthy and they line a wavy path through the eucalyptus trees.
 The Presidio is part of the national park system and it’s the largest urban national park in the US.
-They have twenty four miles of hiking trail, with plenty of cool spots for taking pictures.
+They have twenty four miles of hiking trails, with plenty of cool spots for taking pictures.

 Pro Tips: Google “Goldsworthy Line” to find the location and be aware that parking will be tricky on the weekend.